LMP – Hungary's Green Party: Split with the opposition

-Following the 2022 election, Péter Ungár became a co-chair of the party, whose mother is a key figure in Fidesz.
+Following the 2022 election, Péter Ungár (whose mother is a key figure in Fidesz) became a co-chair of the party.
 Under Ungár, the party shifted away from the other opposition parties, and in the 2024 Budapest mayoral election, LMP endorsed the Fidesz-linked candidate, Dávid Vitézy.
 This move saw them officially suspended from the European Green Party (EGP) in March 2024.
 LMP left the EGP in September 2024, citing disagreements over policy.

 Following the local elections and European parliament elections in 2024, several figures in the party left.
 In February 2025, the party dropped to three MPs, meaning they did not meet the five MP threshold to form a parliamentary group.

 Ideology and platform

 The party's political position has been widely described as centrist and centre-left.
 Other sources describe LMP and their voters as "hard to evaluate", populist, and inclusive of centre-right elements.
-The party has been described as combining some liberal and conservative positions and support, with the party taking a less progressive position following the split of Dialogue for Hungary.
+The party has been described as combining some liberal and conservative positions and support, with the party taking a less progressive position following the split of Dialogue for Hungary party.